projectcalico/calico/master/getting-started/bare-metal/bare-metal.md

 that are present on the host).
 We call such interfaces "host endpoints", to distinguish them from "workload endpoints" (such as containers or VMs).

-Calico supports the same rich security policy model for host endpoints that it supports for workload endpoints.
+Calico supports the same rich security policy model for host endpoints (host endpoint policy) that it supports for workload endpoints.
 Host endpoints can have labels, and their labels are in the same "namespace" as those of workload endpoints.
 This allows security rules for either type of endpoint to refer to the other type (or a mix of the two) using labels and selectors.

 Calico does not support setting IPs or policing MAC addresses for host interfaces, it assumes that the interfaces are configured by the